St. Francis Xavier Church - Brooklyn, N.Y. (1909 postcard)

 Mechanical action

-The first St. Francis Xavier Church had an organ built by Reuben Midmer & Son.
+The first St. Francis Xavier Church had an organ built in 1886 by Reuben Midmer & Son.
 Specifications for this organ have not yet been located.

 Sources: